Sign up for our mailing list here and receive information on our upcoming workshops.

 How can one willingly evoke emotion?

 Emotions are “functional states of the entire organism that imply simultaneously physiological (organic) processes and psychological (mental) processes.”
-Dr. Bloch found that defining emotions as,
+Susana Bloch found that defining emotions as,

 “A complex functional state of the entire organism which implies simultaneously physiological activities, expressive behavior, and an inner experience” and proposes no sequential order to these three levels.
 She discovered that in order to evoke the emotion throughout the whole self, one must utilize “three parallel and interconnected levels: an expressive level (facial and postural), a physiological level (organic) and a subjective level (mental).

-Alba Emoting uses effector patterns derived from the first two objective and quantifiable levels, expressive and physiological, and allows for the individual to fill in the third and subjective “feelings” level as they achieve an emotional induction.
+Emotional effector patterns are derived from the first two objective and quantifiable levels, expressive and physiological, and allow for the individual to fill in the third and subjective “feelings” level as they achieve an emotional induction.
 In support of all people learning Alba Emoting, Dr. Bloch states,